paperclip-rs/paperclip/README.md

 I don't think proc macros are the right way to go for REST APIs.
 We need to be able to **see** the generated code somehow to identify names, fields, supported methods, etc. ([like this](https://paperclip.waffles.space/tests/test_k8s/api/)).
 With proc macros, you sorta have to guess.

 This doesn't mean you can't generate APIs in compile-time.
 The only difference is that you'll be using [build scripts](#build-script-example) instead and `include!` the relevant code.
 That said, [we're using proc-macros](./macros) for other things.

+> The error thrown at compile-time doesn't look like it's very useful.
+Isn't there a better way to do this?

+None that I can think of, sadly.

+**New ideas here needed.**